kognifai/Galore/SDK-documentation/Pipeline Operations.md

 -   nodeSelector- See [Node Selector](Node%20Selector.md) selects one     or many nodes in the Galore asset model.
 If the node is not an event source node, all descendants that are alarm log nodes.
 -   streamSelector- Nodes may have multiple streams associated e.g. propagated or relate           events, pre aggregates, change notifications etc. In many cases, the stream selector can be left out because it is inferred from the     node type.
 -   interval-  See [Interval](Node%20Selector.md#Parameters).
 Interval is part of     the stream selector.
-It Determines which pre-aggregate interval is selected.
+It determines which pre-aggregate interval is selected.
 The closest larger pre  aggregate interval will be         selected.
 Default is 0 i.e. not aggregated data.
 -   acceptStale - Forces the underlying index to update before reading alarms.
 Default is False.

     Examples: